TomSpencerLondon/coder-craftsman/src/pages/2020-04-15-post-twenty-three/index.md

----
-path: "/post-twenty-three"
-date: "2020-04-15"
-title: "Liskov Substitution"
-author: "Tom Spencer"
----
+# The Liskov substitution principle #

-This is the second in a series of five blogs on the SOLID Design Principles.
-Read about the first principle, the Single responsibility principle here [title](https://www.example.com), and the second - the Open-closed principle here.
+This is the third in a series of five blogs on the SOLID Design Principles.
+Read about the second principle, the [Open Closed Principle](https://crafter-coder.xyz/post-twenty-two).

 The **Liskov substitution principle** states that objects in a programme should be replaceable with instances of their subtypes without altering the correctness of that programme.